If you want to get information prior to your submission, please use the following inquiry forms below or send us an email at email@example.com

 HOW TO MAKE A SUBMISSION

-Submission is simple – just fully complete the submission form and send it with required attachments, when fully complete, in a single mail to email@example.com, wait for our reply that your submission is accepted, then bring or ship your samples to the address advised by the NSC staff in their reply (either OUS or UiO, shipping addresses are at the back of the submission form).
+After document submission please wait for our reply to confirm that everything is complete and correct, then bring or ship your samples to the address advised by the NSC staff in their reply (either OUS or UiO, shipping addresses are at the back of the submission form).

 If you need a price quote in order to obtain a purchase order number, contact us to obtain one on email@example.com – do not send an incomplete form and the purchase information later.